NoBlackBoxes/LastBlackBox/course/buildabrain/session_2/README.md

-# Build a Brain : Session 2 - Making things move
+# Build a Brain : Session 2 - Making Things Move
 Something about motors and magnets

 ## Magnets